NetComposer/nkservice/doc/api_intro.md

 }
 ```

-In this example, this connection will subscribe to all events sent by the _media_ subsystem (provided by the [nkmedia]() plugin), receiving all types of events (start, stop, etc.) generated by all sessions.
+In this example, this connection will subscribe to all events sent by the _media_ subsystem (provided by the [nkmedia](https://github.com/NetComposer/nkmedia) plugin), receiving all types of events (start, stop, etc.) generated by all sessions.

 See [core commands](doc/api_commands.md).

 ## Callbacks registrations

-When using the external API as a way to manage its publishing service, you can subscribe to not only events, but also to callbacks generated at the server.
+When using the external API as a way to manage its publishing service, you can subscribe not only to events, but also to callbacks generated at the server.

-The core system supports a number of callbacks, for example to allow registering users or to allow them to subscribe to specific events classes.
+The core system supports a number of callbacks, for example to allow registering users or to allow them to subscribe to specific events.

 For example, you would use this request to be notified of incoming login requests and have the opportunity to authorize them: